 Quick, easy to understand, affordable, and painless to create a will from the comfort of your own home.
 No intimidating or expensive lawyer visits, and you’ll have a legal will in (much) less than an hour!

-Only available in Ontario, Alberta and BC for now, and not suitable for very complex legal situations (but that’s not most people!)
+Not available in Newfoundland and Labrador, Prince Edward Island or the territories, and not suitable for very complex legal situations (but that’s not most people!)